 Hollins in Paris, France

 Hollins University was among the first colleges in the nation to offer an international study program in Paris in 1955.
 A distinctive study abroad program, it is designed to be flexible in curriculum and builds around the interests of students.
 Students experience the city of Paris with courses that take them right into the daily lives of its inhabitants.
-This program is available to students at an intermediate level of French.
-All courses are taught in French.
+Most courses are taught in French but beginning spring 2015, English course options will be available.
 All credits earned on this program will appear on the Rollins transcript as transfer credits; grades will display on the Rollins transcript and will be factored into the Rollins grade point average.
-Additional Requirements for Admission: minimum 3.0 GPA; two semesters of intermediate French or the equivalent.
+Additional Requirements for Admission: minimum 3.0 GPA; two semesters of French or the equivalent.